 - Yellow squash

-But before you get too excited a diet overhaul, talk to your doctor about your wellness goals.
+But before you get too excited about a diet overhaul, talk to your doctor about your wellness goals.